Y-Antares/cdvae/README.md

 pip install -e .
 ```

+> Suggestion: Use the `environment.yaml` file to create the environment by running `conda env create -f environment.yaml -n cdvae`.
+If any packages are not installed, you can manually install them afterward.

 ### Setting up environment variables

 Make a copy of the `.env.template` file and rename it to `.env`.
 Modify the following environment variables in `.env`.

 - `PROJECT_ROOT`: path to the folder that contains this repo
 - `HYDRA_JOBS`: path to a folder to store hydra outputs
-- `WABDB`: path to a folder to store wabdb outputs
+- `WANDB`: path to a folder to store wandb outputs

 ## Datasets